+Figure 6.5.1-1: System Architecture to support AIoT Services for Topology 1

+The system architecture and functions as defined in TS 23.501 [4] are used as basis to support the Ambient IoT services (e.g. Inventory, Command) with the following clarifications:

+- AMF is enhanced to support AIoT Functions, including transfer of service request from AF (via NEF) to AIoT Device (via BS), and transfer of service response from AIoT Device (via BS) to AF (via NEF).

+NOTE 1: The AIoT Function could be integrated into AMF or be a standalone entity, and for the latter new interfaces need to be defined.

+- NEF is enhanced to support transfer of service request from AF to AMF (AIoTF), and transfer of service response from AMF (AIoTF) to AF.

+- UDM is enhanced to support authorize AIoT service request from AF, and AIoT service response from AIoT Device.

+The Figure 6.5.1-2 illustrates the protocol stack to support AIoT services for Topology 1.

+Figure 6.5.1-2: Protocol stack to support AIoT Services for Topology 1

+As shown in the Figure 6.5.1-2, it is assumed AIoT Device communicates with BS via a new interface Uu-AIoT.
+Both Access Stratum layer and Non-Access Stratum layer are supported for AIoT Device.

+NOTE 2: The Access Stratum layer functionality is to be defined by RAN WGs.

 Considering the nature of the AIoT Devices (e.g. ultra-low complexity power, cost and resource-constrained), the PDU Session/QoS Flow based data transfer is not suitable for such AIoT Devices.
 This solution proposes to use NAS-based message for information transfer for Ambient IoT Services.
 The AF requests service operation for an AIoT Device or a group of AIoT Devices via the NEF, and the service operation is forwarded to the AMF/AIoTF (new function introduced to support AIoT services) which then triggers the N2 like procedure and AS procedure to the AIoT Devices.
 After receiving AS message, the AIoT Devices includes Device ID and AIoT data requested by service operation in the NAS message and send it to the AMF/AIoTF, and then the AMF/AIoTF sends the Device ID and AIoT data to the AF via the NEF.

 6.5.2 Procedures